sara-nl/clouddocs/wshop-uihe-part-A-2015-Dec-11.markdown

 > **Note:**
 >
 > Your running VMs are consuming quota whether they are doing something useful or are idle.
-So before you move to the next part, **remember to shutdown the VMs**.
+So before you move to the next part of this workshop, **remember to shutdown the VMs**.

 ### Next: part B
 Now that you completed the Tutorial [UNESCO-IHE - Part A (morning)](wshop-uihe-part-A-2015-Dec-11), please continue with Tutorial [UNESCO-IHE - Part B (afternoon)](wshop-uihe-part-B-2015-Dec-11).